samouri/samouri.github.io/interview-prep/notes.md

 **Why did I leave Automattic?**

 Automattic was perfect in a lot of ways.
 I got to work on interesting problems, with interesting people, travel all over the world, and participate in the larger open source community.

 The driving reason for why I left is the company's fully distributed nature.
 After working remote for a couple of years, I just started missing people.
-Going to coworking offices isn't really my cup of tea I have a feeling that maybe at a different stage of life I'd enjoy it more, but for right now.
+Going to coworking offices isn't really my cup of tea I have a feeling that maybe at a different stage of life I'd enjoy it more.

 There were a few other issues that weren't as much of dealbreakers that contributed to my decision to quit.
 One of the big ones is that I